tbates/tbates.github.io/_posts/1945-04-10-technical-Linear-algebra.markdown

 ```

+That's a lot of ground: but covers most of what you will need to build models using matrices if you choose to.

-This is a nice chance too to mention that umx has a nifty quick-matrix helper built in for rapidly building matrices:
+Finally is a nice chance too to mention that `umx` has a nifty quick-matrix helper built in for rapidly building matrices.
+This saves some typing when you are playing around with matrices, by using `,` to separate numbers in different columns and `|` to signify the end of a row.

 ```r